chubbywallababy/EightSleepDemo/docs/Tasks.md

   - suggestion redux state
   - buttons
 - Cleanup all the code
-- Unit tests to 60%
+- Unit tests to ~60% coverage
   - redux
   - utils
   - views